kameshti/project4/README.md

 ### Kubernetes Steps

-* Setup and Configure Docker locally
-* Setup and Configure Kubernetes locally
-* Create Flask app in Container
-* Run via kubectl
+1.Setup and Configure Docker locally - See Docker Offical documentation 2.Setup and Configure Kubernetes locally uisng minikube and kubectl - See minikube and kubectl 3.Create Flask app in Container using docker - See Dockerfile in the project 4.Create a Kubernetes Deployment - kubectl create deployment deployment-name --image=$dockerpath:tag 5.Forward the port - kubectl port-forward deployment/docker-image-name localport_to_expose:port_on_container